Bree At Last

 One of the areas that I really wish I would have “chopped” to blend in the veins in a bit, but at least Michael thinks it looks cool;)

 I had to work strategically, so the first piece that I poured epoxy on was this bar area.
 Of course I had the lower level all covered up with plastic while I worked on the bar, as part of the process involves troweling the epoxy to the edges until in runs over.
 By the time I completed the other two sections of countertops by the stove and fridge, and was ready to work on this lower level, the bar area had stopped dripping and started to tack up.
-So it worked out perfectly and I was able to remove the plastic barrier and finish this last section.
+So it worked out perfectly and I was able to remove the plastic barrier and finish this lower section.

 **All of the pics below were taken at night under artificial kitchen lighting.